 On the first node, input the name prefix – “tsmith-mgmt” – and select the node template previously created in the drop down list.
 Select the etcd and Control Plane checkboxes, and clear the worker check box.
 Next, click Add Node Pool and input a name for the worker nodes, “tsmith-wkr”.
 I’ve increased this count to 3, selected the same node template, and reversed my checkboxes so that only Worker is checked.

 Under Kubernetes Options there’s the ability to change the kubernetes version, as well as change the network provider, however, I’m going to stick with the defaults.
 The only thing to change is to select the radio button External under In-Tree Cloud Provider.
-The GUI will instruct us to now edit the YAML.
-Scrolling up just a little we can see the Edit as YAML button to click, then paste the code at the bottom of the YAML.
+This is required since we will be using vSphere as our cloud provider.

 Click CREATE to start the deployment!
 At this point, Rancher will instruct vSphere to deploy 4 VMs from the Ubuntu template, and will customize according to the node template properties.
 Everything needed to run a Kubernetes cluster will be deployed into the nodes.
 An Provisioning message will be shown in the Clusters view until all nodes are deployed, and kubernetes is configured and accessible on the new cluster.